IcatianTrout/traj2/README.md

 [![R-CMD-check](https://github.com/IcatianTrout/traj2/workflows/R-CMD-check/badge.svg)](https://github.com/IcatianTrout/traj2/actions)
 <!-- badges: end -->

-The goal of traj2 is to implements the three-step procedure proposed by Leffondree et al. (2004) to identify clusters of individual longitudinal trajectories.
+The goal of traj is to implements the three-step procedure proposed by Leffondree et al. (2004) to identify clusters of individual longitudinal trajectories.
 The procedure involves (1) calculating a number of measures of change capturing various features of the trajectories; (2)